 Intensive Outpatient Program in Madison, WI

-Rogers Madison campus is now offering a new intensive outpatient program (IOP) for individuals with severe obsessive-compulsive disorder (OCD) and other anxiety disorders.
-Led by Rachel C. Leonard, PhD, the new IOP is similar to what’s being offered in Oconomowoc and is held four days per week (Monday-Thursday, 2:30-5:30 pm).
-The program utilizes exposure and response prevention, a specific form of cognitive behavioral therapy that is the treatment of choice for individuals with OCD.
+Rogers Madison campus is now offering an intensive outpatient program (IOP) for individuals with severe obsessive-compulsive disorder (OCD) and other anxiety disorders.
+Led by Rachel C. Leonard, PhD, the IOP is similar to what’s offered in Oconomowoc and is held four days per week (Monday-Thursday, 2:30-5:30 pm).
+The program utilizes exposure and response prevention, a specific form of cognitive-behavioral therapy that is the treatment of choice for individuals with OCD.
 All patients meet regularly with a behavioral specialist as well as a psychiatrist – Jerry L. Halverson, MD, FAPA.